Parable of the Renegades

 "Hey, yeah!
 Now that you mentioned it, I feel the same way too!"

 "I think it's a sign!
 It looks like we're backed up into a corner, but I think we'll be able to pull through somehow!"

-The rest of the knights began to feel the same way.
-They managed to retrieve the weapons they were disarmed of and strangely, the hooded figure made no attempt to stop them as he continued to stand in place.
+The rest of the knights began to share this sudden emotion.
+All of them retrieved the weapons they were disarmed of and strangely, the hooded figure made no attempt to stop them.
+He continued to stand in place.